 - Velvet CARE does not intend to send the personal data it processes to third countries or international organisations.

-- Velvet CARE does not intend to process personal data based on automated decision making, personal data profiling included.
+- Velvet CARE does not intend to process personal data based on automated decision-making, including personal data profiling.

 § 3.
 RIGHTS OF DATA SUBJECTS.